Twitter can be seen as predominantly a B2C social media marketing platform but as much as 75% of businesses use Twitter as a marketing tool.

 Why should you use Twitter?

 Every business is different and something that may work for you might not work for another.
 Be sure to monitor the analytics Twitter offers so you can see if the techniques you are using are working.
+A digital marketing agency can do this on your behalf, along with all of the management of your Twitter and social media profiles, should you find that you do not have adequate internal resource.

 You can expect a small number of shares, comments and likes on your posts early on.
 Pharma is known to receive less engagement compared to other industries like clothing or sports.
 But this isn’t always a bad thing as receiving good quality engagement from people who are genuinely interested is much better than lots of mindless engagement.
 On average pharmaceutical pages are looking at an engagement of 7 to 15 on a post.